sebrowne/Trilinos/cmake/std/atdm/README.md

 ### mutrino

-Once logged on to `mutrino`, one can directly configure and build on the login node (being careful not to overload the node).
+Once logged on to 'mutrino', one can directly configure and build on the login node (being careful not to overload the node) using the `mutrino` env.
 But to run the tests, one must run on the compute nodes using the `salloc` command.
-For example, to configure, build and run the tests for say `MueLu` on `mutrino`, (after cloning Trilinos on the `develop` branch) one would:
+For example, to configure, build and run the tests for say `MueLu` on 'mutrino', (after cloning Trilinos on the `develop` branch) one would:

 ```